Interactive Groupwise Comparison for Reinforcement Learning from Human Feedback: The Simulation Study

-One might object to this analysis, since there are two dependent variables: the number of preferences and the final reward.
-Therefore, we conducted an additional analysis where we limited the number of preferences that each comparison approach is allowed to return.
-The setting is not realistic, since it is possible to provide many more preferences through the comparison of groups.
-We again train 5 runs for each method in all 6 environments.
-The results are that \textsc{Groupwise-DM} gets worse normalized rewards with a mean of -0.003 (\textit{std} 1.238) than \textsc{Pairwise-DM} with a mean 0.582 (\textit{std} 0.780) (\textit{t} = -2.154, \textit{p} = 3.544e-02). \textsc{Interactive-DM} achieves higher mean of 0.920 (\textit{std} 0.650) over \textsc{Pairwise-DM} (\textit{t} = 1.792, \textit{p} = 7.834e-02) and over \textsc{Groupwise-DM} (\textit{t} = 3.555, \textit{p} = 7.601e-04).
-In Figure \ref{fig:fixed_no_pairs} we can see the distributions of the final returns achieved with each approach when the number of preferences is fixed. \textsc{Groupwise-DM} achieves the lowest returns on average if we limit the number of preferences to be the same as with \textsc{Pairwise-DM}.
-That makes sense, since the advantage of \textsc{Groupwise-DM} is that more preferences can be returned through it.
-However, \textsc{Interactive-DM} is a lot better than \textsc{Groupwise-DM} and slightly better than \textsc{Pairwise-DM} (although not with significance in this experiment) even with a limited number of comparisons.
+One could object to this interpretation since there are two dependent variables: the number of preferences and the final reward.
+Therefore, we conducted additional analysis in which we limited the number of preferences that each comparison approach is allowed to return.
+In that condition -- which is far from realistic, since comparison of groups enables supplying many more preferences -- we again used five training runs per method in all six environments.
+In this testing, \textsc{Groupwise-DM} reaped worse normalised rewards, with a mean of -0.003 (\textit{STD} 1.238) than \textsc{Pairwise-DM}, with a 0.582 mean (\textit{STD} 0.780) (\textit{t} = -2.154, \textit{p} = 3.544e-02). \textsc{Interactive-DM} reached a higher mean, 0.920 (\textit{STD} 0.650), relative to \textsc{Pairwise-DM} (\textit{t} = 1.792, \textit{p} = 7.834e-02) and to \textsc{Groupwise-DM} (\textit{t} = 3.555, \textit{p} = 7.601e-04).
+Figure \ref{fig:fixed_no_pairs} crystallises the approach-specific distributions of the final returns when the number of preferences is fixed. \textsc{Groupwise-DM} shows the lowest returns on average if we limit the number of preferences to be the same as with \textsc{Pairwise-DM}.
+That makes sense, in that \textsc{Groupwise-DM}'s key advantage is that it affords returning more preferences.
+That said, even with the comparison count capped, \textsc{Interactive-DM} proved much better than \textsc{Groupwise-DM} and slightly ($\textit{p} = 7.834e-02$) better than \textsc{Pairwise-DM}.

-In conclusion, mistakes seem to occur less frequently when comparing two homogeneous groups with each other rather than two single behaviors.
-The \emph{general} conditions in which users can benefit from our approach are that they a) increase the number of judged pairs by using groupwise comparison to their advantage or b) find comparisons by exploring the behavior space and giving more meaningful comparisons to the reward model.
-When users explore, they might provide less overall comparisons, but can ensure that the provided feedback is more informative given the goal behavior they want to teach the RL agent. \allsame
+In conclusion, mistakes seem less commonplace when two homogeneous groups rather than two atomic behaviours get mutually compared.
+The general conditions in which users can benefit from the approach arise when they a) increase the number of pairs judged by using groupwise comparison to their advantage and/or b) find suitable candidate comparisons by exploring the behaviour space, thereby giving more meaningful preferences to the reward model.
+People who explore might provide fewer comparisons in all but can assure that their feedback gives more information about the target behaviour they want to teach the RL agent. \allsame